ericvw/qmk_firmware/keyboards/massdrop/alt/keymaps/ericvw/readme.md

 * Set baseline RGB lighting to purple that pulses upon key press.
 * Toggle RGB lighting to blue when using my daily driver layer.
 My favorite color :).
+* Toggle RGB lighting to green when FN layer is active.